bane-stealthium/gpubreach/README.md

 #### ML Degradation exploit (Section 6.3)

-With `bash run_ml_exploit.sh`, after GPU privilege-escalation, the attacker looks for a known vulberable cuBLAS template in GPU memory and corrupts the vulnerable branch.
+With `bash run_ml_exploit.sh`, after GPU privilege-escalation, the attacker looks for a known vulnerable cuBLAS template in GPU memory and corrupts the vulnerable branch.

 In this demonstration, a victim program from `./data_scripts/ml_exploit/run_imagenet_models.py` is run.
-Once the pytorch cuBLAS code is loaded into the GPU code segment, the attacker will corrupt the target branch during its idle time and result in universally degraded accuracy for all models.
+Once the pytorch cuBLAS code is loaded into the GPU code segment, the attacker will corrupt the target branch during its idle time, resulting in universally degraded accuracy for all models.

 The attack is successful if the results in `results/ml_exploit/t3.txt` show similar degradation and performance impact as Table 3 in the paper.